 - 7th grade Step Up Day (at end of 6th grade school year).
-The Secondary Principal and teachers talk with students about the changes to be encountered and how to be successful in the 7th grade. - Naviance: Students are introduced to Naviance.
+The Secondary Principal and teachers talk with students about the changes to be encountered and how to be successful in the 7th grade. - Course Registration and schedule changing assistance. - Naviance - Introduction

-- 9th Grade Orientation This is an evening dedicated to helping families understand the high school experience, as well as the requirements for high school graduation. - Students take the EXPLORE exam in January.
-This is a precursor to the ACT college entrance exam.
-It includes English, Math, Reading, Science, and a career assessment. - Naviance - Explore Careers and Clusters
+- High School Orientation This is an evening dedicated to helping families understand the high school experience, as well as the requirements for high school graduation. - Course Registration and schedule changing assistance. - Naviance - Explore Careers and Clusters

-- Classroom Guidance 9th graders learn about transcripts and the importance of grades and extracurricular activities.
+- Classroom Guidance students learn about post-secondary options, graduation requirements, transcripts, building an academic record, college admissions, college entrance exams and Naviance activities.

 - Individual Academic Planning Meetings Every freshman meets individually with the Guidance Counselor to discuss academic planning in high school.
 Parents are invited to attend.

 - Naviance

 - Explore Careers and Clusters

-- o Resumé
+- o Résumé

 - Goals

-- Individual College Planning Meetings Every sophomore meets individually (parents are invited to attend) with the Guidance Counselor to discuss:
+- Individual College Planning Meetings Every sophomore meets individually (parents are invited to attend) with the Guidance Counselor to discuss: post-secondary options, PreACT results, post-secondary options, transcripts, colleges admissions, college entrance exams, PSEO, and college financial aid - Classroom Guidance students learn about post-secondary options, college entrance exams, the PreACT, PSEO and Naviance activities - Pre-ACT exam is taken in the winter.

-- o high school classes and graduation requirements

-- o college credit options in high school

-- PLAN results and college entrance exams

-- o college planning

-- Students take the PLAN exam in February.
 This is a precursor to the ACT college entrance exam.
-It includes English, Math, Reading, Science, and a career assessment.
+It includes English, Math, Reading, Science, and a career assessment. - College Tour Day the sophomores will participate in a day of touring local colleges - Course Registration and schedule changing assistance - Naviance - Explore Careers and Clusters - Career Interest Profiler - MI Advantage

-- Naviance

-- Explore Careers and Clusters

-- o Resumé

-- Goals

-- o Career Interest Profiler

-- Game Plan